Laura McPherson | Elephant Juice Photography

 Next, think about outfits: typically my clients are in casual outfits (but leave the tennis shoes at home).
 You want your clients to be comfortable, but still, wear things that they don't necessarily wear every day.
 Encourage your moms to WEAR THE DRESS!
 They complement every body type and photograph so beautifully.
 I've never had a mom regret wearing the dress!

-Finally, think about texture & movement: It’s always a good idea to mix pattern/texture when planning your client’s outfits.
+Finally, think about texture & movement when learning How To Create The Best Session For Your Client: It's always a good idea to mix pattern/texture when planning your client's outfits.
 I love mixing florals, stripes, plaids, and solids.
 Textures and layers are everything to me, and clothing (especially for mama and girls) that MOVES will completely make your images.
 Creating movement in my images is one of my favorite things.
-Think about some of your most favorite images you’ve ever captured.
+Think about some of your most favorite images you've ever captured.
 Is there movement in clothing, hair, kids dancing and running?
 If not, try to explore ideas and posing that creates that, and see how it can transform the emotion in your work.

 Once you're at the session, just try to relax and make it fun for your clients.
 I know sometimes that's easier said than done, but it takes practice.
 My style is very laid back.
 I have a simple workflow I go through, but it's really just an adventure with the family, and I capture the moments as they unfold.
 Kids are made to play, so it's important to educate and prepare your parents ahead of time, if they're not used to your style of shooting.
 Authentic moments will unfold, but not 100% naturally.
 You have to set it up, and then capture it as it is.
 Stand back and let them interact naturally without you in their face, and then come in close, and get the details.
 I'm a sucker for closeup details of mama's loving on their babies.
 Be mindful of hands and hair, and get all that raw emotion.